 Under the Hood

-The 2014 6 Series is motivated by 6-cylinder or 8-cylinder engines and is offered in a trio of performance flavors.
-The 640i models use BMW's much-loved 3.0-liter turbocharged inline-6 that makes a robust 315 horsepower.
-Moving up to the 650i nets a 4.4-liter turbo V8 good for 445 horsepower.
-At the top is the M6, which also uses a 4.4-liter turbo-8, but one tuned to make a sizzling 560 horsepower.
-The first two are connected to an 8-speed automatic transmission and are all-wheel drive (AWD) or rear-wheel drive (RWD).
+Four powerplants are available for the 2015 BMW 6 Series, three of them variations of the same V8.
+Base 640i models use BMW's much-loved 3.0-liter turbocharged inline-6 that makes a robust 315 horsepower.
+Move up to the 650i and you'll get a 445-horsepower 4.4-liter turbo V8.
+The Alpina B6 uses a handbuilt version of that engine, tuned to 540 horsepower.
+Above that is the M6, also using a 4.4-liter turbo-8, but one tuned to a sizzling 560 horsepower.
+The 640i, 650i and Alpina B6 use an 8-speed automatic transmission, with either rear- or all-wheel drive.
 M6 variants use a 7-speed automatic or 6-speed manual and are rear-drive only.
-In an effort to use less of its required premium gasoline, the 2014 BMW 6 Series features auto start-stop functionality that can cut engine power at idle.
+To save fuel – premium fuel – the 2015 BMW 6 Series uses auto start-stop to cut engine power at idle.

 3.0-liter turbocharged inline-6